-How it works is a community of travelers interested in learning a new culture match with over 1,000 different hosts in 150+ countries to stay in their home for free in exchange for a couple hours of work per day.
+How it works is a community of travelers interested in learning a new culture match with over 1,000 different hosts in 150+ countries to stay in their homes for free in exchange for a couple of hours of work per day.

 13. Work at a Hostel, Hotel, Or Inn